The Kyle and Jackie O Show: Time

-The Kyle and Jackie O Show airs weekdays in the breakfast radio time-slot from 6 am to 10 am on KIIS 106.5.
+The Kyle and Jackie O Show airs weekdays in the breakfast radio time-slot from 6 am to 10 am on KIIS 106.5 and KIIS 101.1.

 The syndicated show, The Kyle and Jackie O Hour of Power, airs in metro markets from 6 p.m to 7 p.m each weeknight on the KIIS Network in Sydney, Brisbane, Adelaide, Melbourne and Perth, plus in regional areas on a number of FM stations on the Ace Radio and Super Radio networks.

 Regular features

 Jackie's O News

 Presented every hour, Jackie's O News features Jackie delivering the morning's celebrity gossip and news.
 Due to the popularity and longevity of this feature, Jackie's O News will often "break" local and international celebrity news stories.

 Notable breaking stories have included the revealing of the names of finalists for the Gold Logie.

 Spoilers and leaks are also aired during the segment.
 In November 2010, the name of a dying character in the hit TV show Packed to the Rafters was revealed.